 1-3 pieces of flash fiction or prose poetry (not exceeding 1,000 words each)

-preferably in a Word document, especially if you have specific and/or unusual formatting, to firstname.lastname@example.org.
+preferably in a Word document, especially if you have specific and/or unusual formatting, or in the body of the email to Kate at email@example.com.
 Please do not send PDFs.

 Include a third person bio (upper limit 75 words).

 If your work is previously published, that’s cool.
 However – only send if you still own the rights, and please, please, please let me know where it was published first so I can credit them.
 This is very important.

 Simultaneous submissions are okay, but please let me know if the work is accepted elsewhere.

 *A note on spelling and grammar: It’s understandable that small typos or punctuation errors will sometimes slip through, and I reserve the right to correct them.
 However, with poetry it is difficult to know when these are deliberate, because it can be such an experimental medium.
 Please do proofread your work for mistakes before submitting.